Akwaaba! – Welcome to Accra, Ghana

 Accra is Ghana’s cultural heartbeat, alive with creativity, rhythm, and color.

-English is the official language, alongside Twi, Ga, and other local languages
+English is the official language, alongside Twi, Ga, Ewe, Hausa and other local languages

 The city is known for vibrant festivals, fashion, art, and warm community life

-- Accra’s fashion scene blends traditional fabrics like kente and ankara with modern, creative styles, making clothing a powerful form of self-expression and cultural pride.
+- Accra’s fashion scene blends traditional fabrics like kente and African textile print/ wax print with modern, creative styles, making clothing a powerful form of self-expression and cultural pride.

 Accra’s food scene is one of its biggest attractions, blending tradition and flavor.